-You are encouraged to review the Standards for an Accredited Educational Program in Radiography.
+You are encouraged to review the Standards for an Accredited Educational Program in Radiography on the JRCERT website.

 The faculty of the Radiography Program are constantly monitoring program activities to ensure that the published goals and outcomes are being met.
 The program has developed an assessment plan which evaluates the goals with specific measurement tools and benchmarks.
 The assessment plan is a way for the program to monitor specific functions and outcomes to ensure that improvements are made as necessary through the implementation of a plan of action.
 The collection of data occurs on an on-going basis and faculty meet to review the data.
 The program goals which are evaluated in the assessment plan are as follows:

 - Upon completion of the program, the graduate will satisfactorily demonstrate Entry Level Clinical Competency Skills.